Principal: Mr David Curtin

 The following subjects are taught in our school: Religion, Irish; English; Mathematics; Music; Social Personal and Health Education; Social, Environmental and Scientific Education; Visual Arts; Drama; and Physical Education.

 The development of our ICT resources in recent years bears testimony to the generosity of parents.
-Together with a dedicated computer classroom, each class now has its own PC, printer and suitable educational software.
+Each class now has its own PC, printer and suitable educational software including ipads.
+We have recently revised our Digital Learning Plan (DLP).

 The Parents Association